AndrijaS37N/cs102-checkers-game-master/README.md

 <p>

-[This](https://github.com/TheAlgorithms) is a good repo for checking out implementations of various algorithms.
+And [this](https://github.com/TheAlgorithms) is a good repo for checking out implementations of various algorithms.

 </p>